akoerner/distance_running/sections/injury.md

 ## Injury

 Running is hard and it hurts.
-On most days my body starts in a state of discomfort until it has settled into acceptance.
+On most days my mind is fully committed to the ritual of running by my body rebels, and sometimes hard.
+At the beginning of each body starts in a state of discomfort until it has settled into acceptance.
+Usually by halftime all the body niggles have settled in line with my mind.
+For me, most discomfort I suppose stems from the sedentary IT work day, and most of my niggles are digestive in nature.
+Never trust a fart after about mile 8.

 There will be good days with good runs where everything clicks—where you are strong and nagging pains absent.
 There will also be many days where everything is against you: the weather, your body, your mind, and more.